-The Company's position is that bribery and corruption are unethical and unacceptable and are inconsistent with its values and its Code of Conduct.
+Principle Comments ASX Recommendation 3.4 - A listed entity should: a) have and disclose an anti-bribery The Company's position is that bribery and corruption are unethical, unacceptable, and inconsistent with its values and its Code of Conduct. and corruption policy; and b) ensure that the board or a committee of the board is informed of any material breaches of that policy.
 In support of this position, the Company has an extensive anti-bribery and corruption program including an Anti-bribery and Corruption Policy.
-A copy of the Anti-bribery and Corruption Policy can be found at www.harmoney.com.au/investor.
+A copy of the Anti-bribery and Corruption Policy can be found at the Website.
 The Board is informed of any material breaches of the Policy.